o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/editor-reference/nodes/finding-nodes.md

 1. To scroll to the right, starting at the leftmost node occurrence, press **F8**.
 The relevant nodes are highlighted with an orange glow.

-1. To scroll to the left, starting at the rightmost node occurence, press **F7**.
+1. To scroll to the left, starting at the rightmost node occurrence, press **F7**.

 1. To return to the beginning or end of the cycle, press **F7** or **F8** again.